Guînes

 Guînes ([ɡin]; Giezene; Guinne) is a commune in the northern French department of Pas-de-Calais.
-Historically it was spelt Guisnes.
+Historically, it was spelt Guisnes.

-On 7 January 1785, Jean-Pierre Blanchard, a French pioneer in hydrogen-balloon flight, completed the first crossing of the English Channel, landing in the woods south of Guînes where a memorial column stands today.
+On 7 January 1785, Jean-Pierre Blanchard, a French pioneer in hydrogen-balloon flight, completed the first aerial crossing of the English Channel, landing in the woods south of Guînes, where a memorial column stands today.

 Geography

 Guînes is located on the border of the two territories of the Boulonnais and Calaisis, at the edge of the now-drained marshes, which extend from there to the coast.
 The Guînes canal connects with Calais.